A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Simulation

 \section{Simulation}

-\subsection{Simulation Setup}
+In this section, we present the numerical results of the proposed BP-OSD algorithm.
+For comparison, we also include the results of the MWPM decoder, BP decoder without normalization, NMS decoder and the original BP-OSD decoder.

-We evaluate the performance of the proposed BP-LCOSD algorithm on the $[[2d^2 - 2d + 1, 1, d]]$ surface code.
-The setup is summarized in Table~\ref{tab: setup}.
+\subsection{Simulation setup}

-\subsection{Numerical Results}
+We evaluate the performance of the proposed BP-OSD algorithm on the $[[2d^2 - 2d + 1, 1, d]]$ surface code.
+The setup and simulated algorithms are summarized in Table~\ref{tab: parameters} and~\ref{tab: algorithms} respectively.

-In this section, we present the numerical results of the BP-LCOSD algorithm.
-For comparison, we also include the results of the MWPM decoder, BP decoder without normalization, and normalized min-sum~(NMS) decoder.
+\subsection{Numerical results}

 We first investigate the syndrome error rate of the $[[41, 1, 5]]$ surface code using different decoders.
 Fig.~\ref{fig: plot-samesyndrome} shows the syndrome error rate, defined as the probability that the estimated syndrome is incorrect, under various quantum channel error rates.
-As illustrated, the syndrome error rate of the MWPM decoder remains constant regardless of the quantum channel error rate, as it assumes the syndrome is always correct.
-The performance of the MWPM decoder can be estimated by $1 - (1 - q)^{n-k}$, indicating that it will frequently fail when the syndrome error rate is high.
-The BP decoder without normalization performs better than the MWPM decoder at low quantum channel error rates, but its performance deteriorates as the error rate increases, eventually becoming worse than the MWPM decoder at high error rates.
-The NMS decoder performs slightly better than the BP decoder without normalization, but its performance is still unsatisfactory at high quantum channel error rates.
-The BP-LCOSD algorithm outperforms all three of the other decoders.
-It achieves a syndrome error rate close to that of the MWPM decoder at high quantum channel error rates and surpasses the MWPM decoder at low error rates.
-Moreover, the BP-LCOSD algorithm is approximately ten times more effective than the other two BP-based decoders in terms of syndrome error rate.
-We can conclude from these results that the BP-LCOSD algorithm effectively corrects syndromes with errors, which is crucial for decoding surface codes with erroneous syndromes.
+As illustrated, the syndrome error rate of the MWPM and the original BP-OSD decoder remain constant regardless of the quantum channel error rate, since they assume the syndrome is always correct.
+The performance of the these two decoder can be estimated by $1 - (1 - q)^{m}$, indicating that it will frequently fail when the syndrome error rate is high or the length of the code is long.
+The original BP decoder performs better than these two decoders at low quantum channel error rates, but its performance deteriorates as the error rate increases, eventually becoming worse than the MWPM decoder at high error rates.
+This is because the BP decoder can effectively use qubit LLRs at low physical error rates, but it struggles to correct syndromes with errors at higher physical error rates.
+The enhanced BP decoder is the BP decoder with consideration of syndrome LLRs, which is slightly better than the original BP decoder.
+The extended BP-OSD algorithm outperforms all of the other decoders.
+More precisely, the extended BP-OSD algorithm achieves a syndrome error rate close to that of the original BP-OSD and the MWPM decoders at high quantum channel error rates and surpasses them at low error rates.
+Moreover, the extended BP-OSD algorithm is approximately ten times more effective than the other two BP decoders in terms of syndrome error rate.
+We can conclude from these results that the extended BP-OSD algorithm effectively corrects syndromes with errors, which is crucial for decoding surface codes with erroneous measurements.